Urban-Monk/alien-invasion/README.md

 # alien-invasion

 Alien invasion is a clone of popular arcade game with same name.
+The reason for me to create this project was to improve my understanding of "Object-Oriented-Programming" and my overall Python skills.

-I created this game in order to improve my understanding of the concepts of "Object-Oriented-Programming" and of course my overall python skills.
+Needs Python 3.x and "Pygame"  on your computer.

 In Alien Invasion, the player controls a ship that appears at the bottom center of the screen.
 The player can move the ship